 Part of Speech: Adjective

 Meaning: 1.
-Terse, tidy, like a maxim or aphorism.
-2 Pompous, full of aphorisms and maxims, i.e. pompous moralizing.
+Terse, tidy, like a maxim or aphorism, as 'to speak in sententious phrases'.
+2. Pompous, full of aphorisms and maxims, as in 'sententious moralizing'.

 Notes: Today's Good Word is the adjective for the noun sentence.
 However, it is a 'contranym', a word that contains two contrary meanings, neither having much to do with the meaning of sentence: short and pithy or pompous and bloviated, to use another Good Word.
 Sententiousness is the noun and sententiously, the adverb.
-Remember that the [ce] in sentence become [ti] before the suffix -ous in the adjective.
+Remember that the CE in sentence becomes TI before the suffix -ous in the adjective.

 Word History: Today's word is the adjective of a Latin noun, sententia "an opinion, judgment, an expressed sentiment", the original meaning of sentence.
 A sentence was an expressed opinion, especially a judicial opinion.
 However, already in the 17th century, a sentence tended to be limited to a decision on punishment, the only judicial sense it has today.
 Along the way, the sense of "opinion, sentiment" also drifted into the sense of "the words expressing an opinion or sentiment".
 This is how the two contemporary meanings split from a single one long ago.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!